Liz Tells Frank What Happened In “Southland Tales”

 About Liz Shannon MillerLiz Shannon Miller, based in Los Angeles, is a writer for the screen and the web, her work including G4's Attack of the Show and the tech blog GigaOM.
 She also co-hosts the podcast Timey Wimey TV, contributes to the video curation site Here's Some Awesome, and tells her friend Frank about stuff at Liz Tells Frank.

-Posted on August 2, 2011, in Movies and tagged Justin Timberlake In Performance, metaphor, post-apocalyptic!, Richard Kelly, Southland Tales, The Rock for Best Actor, what the fuck seriously.
+Posted on August 2, 2011, in All the Spoilers, Movies and tagged Justin Timberlake In Performance, metaphor, post-apocalyptic!, Richard Kelly, Southland Tales, The Rock for Best Actor, what the fuck seriously.
 Bookmark the permalink.
 1 Comment.